 When the client’s own experience and self knowledge are evoked we generally find they can quite quickly identify what they are and are not willing to do around change.
 Curious questions about exceptions or times when the problem was not so great or was not an issue, are also a great tool to help clients identify strengths or abilities they have, but may have been overlooking.

 These are just a couple of examples of Motivational Interviewing strategies.
-Come along to one of our workshops and learn more about effective ways to help people struggling with change.
+Come along to one of our online or face to face workshops and learn more about effective ways to help people struggling with change.

 Contact us to find out more about Motivational Interviewing and how we can assist your organisation to support and empower your staff.
 Veriti is on twitter and we also welcome contact and your comments @Veritihealth.